 Pupils are given a free book bag in Reception when they join us from another school.
 These book bags are for sale throughout the year.
 The Home/School diary goes home each day in the book bag.
 The diary contains information about P.E.
-Kit and your child's targets for Literacy, Mathematics and Science.
+Kit and their homework.